mattbrictson/bundle_update_interactive/README.md

 ### Git diffs

-If your `Gemfile` sources a gem from a GitHub repo like this:
+If your `Gemfile` sources a gem from a Git repo like this:

 ```ruby
 gem "rails", github: "rails/rails", branch: "7-1-stable"
 ```

-Then `bundle update-interactive` will show a GitHub diff link instead of a changelog, so you can see exactly what changed when the gem is updated.
+Then `bundle update-interactive` will show a diff link instead of a changelog, so you can see exactly what changed when the gem is updated.
 For example:

 https://github.com/rails/rails/compare/5a8d894...77dfa65

-Currently only GitHub repos are supported, but I'm considering adding GitLab and BitBucket as well.
+This feature currently works for GitHub and Bitbucket repos.
+I'm considering adding support for GitLab as well.

 ### Conservative updates